qiushiyan/old-website/content/post/2022-01-29-r-htmlwidgets-ts/index.en.md

    script: gio.min.js
 ```

 Now, whenever we create a widget from R, the rendering context will automatically serve all the javascript files.
-This workflow is convenient for developing pacakges that does not require much work on the JavaScript side, all we need to do is call some initialization functions in `gior.js`.
+This workflow is convenient for developing pacakges that does not require much work on the JavaScript side, all we need to do is calling some initialization functions in `gior.js`.
 However, if we need to interact more with the javascript library, more than just passing a few lines of options, this setup is not sufficient.
-Since javascript dependencies is managed from R and never decalred in `gior.js`, we won't be getting all the nice features a modern text editor can provide, such as autocompletion, snippets, linking and intellisense.
+Since javascript dependencies are managed from R and never decalred in `gior.js`, we won't be getting all the nice features a modern text editor can provide, such as autocompletion, snippets, linking and intellisense.
 Moreover, when our package gets larger we might want to split the javascript code into separate modules rather than cluttering the `gior.js` file, and it's not so fun to do bundling ourselves.

-For this reason, it make sense to have more control over how javascript dependencies is managed, rather than just downloding and including a dist file.
+For this reason, it makes sense to have more control over how javascript dependencies are managed, rather than just downloding and including a dist file.
 The end result is still the same, we need to include one or several javascript files for the plot.
-It's just we will not be using files already provided by cdn but to download the javascript package and do the bundling ourselves.
+It's just we will not be using files already provided by cdn, but to download the javascript package and do the bundling ourselves.
 The [`packer`](https://github.com/JohnCoene/packer) package provides an solution to this.

 ## The `packer` package

-In the JavaScript world, dependecy management is done through node and a package manager of choice, like npm, yarn or pnpm.
-These package managers call be used to create a project-specific environment into which various packages will be insallted.
-Then, we would use a bundler like webpack to extract all files into a single file, which is provided everytime a widget is created from R. `packer` can be used to scaffold a project structure for this need, and provides an R interface so that we can still do all the work through R commands.
+In the JavaScript world, dependency management is done through node and a package manager of choice, like npm, yarn or pnpm.
+These package managers call be used to create a project-specific environment into which various packages will be insalled.
+Then, we would use a bundler like webpack to extract all files into a single file, which is served every time a widget is created from R. `packer` can be used to scaffold a project structure for this need, and provides an R interface so that we can still do all the work through R commands.
 The following two commands scaffold an htmlwidgets package powered by packer:

 ```r
 usethis::create_package("<package-name>")